 Office: ANNU 016

-In 2018 I started my Masters in a project on Dairy Cattle.
-This project is part of the research program Food from Thought.
 Projected climatic changes, mostly the increase in temperature, leading to hotter summers and potential heat stress, will have a profound impact on livestock.
 For the dairy industry, where genetic selection has been widely implemented to select animals with higher productivity, this represents a major issue.
 In general, high-production cows do not cope well with environmental stressors, which can be translated into less heat-tolerant animals.
-My M.Sc. thesis focuses on developing genetic and genomic models to assess heat stress resilience in dairy cattle.
+This is the scope of my PhD thesis, which is a continuation of the research I did in my Masters.
+This project is part of the research program Food from Thought.
 The project will deliver tools for superior identification of heat-tolerant animals.
 Therefore, it will contribute towards the long-term goal of delivering novel breeding programs to select naturally better adapted livestock, with the ability to maintain robust fitness and production in the face of shifting environmental conditions.